sleeplesslord/sleeplesslord/README.md

 ### Hi there 👋

-Fullstack developer with a focus on backend.
+Backend developer, mostly Java/Spring.
 Casual Linux enthusiast.

 💬 Ask me about my dotfiles

 ⚡ Fun fact:
--  I speak Swedish, English and Korean.
-Currently looking for the fourth and fifth language to learn
+-  I speak Swedish, English, Korean and some German.
+Currently looking for the fifth language to learn